 Skip to main content

 Before writing your first API call, it helps to take time to understand what you’re building and why.
-Kintsugi’s API supports two primary integration patterns: sales tax calculation only, and transaction sync for compliance tracking.
-Many teams need both.
-This guide helps you determine which endpoints you need and when to use them.
+Kintsugi uses a two-level integration model: Level 1 (L1) is transaction sync—the foundation for all integrations—and Level 2 (L2) adds real-time tax calculation.
+This guide helps you determine which level you need and when to enable each capability.

 Understanding Integration Types